JadJabbour/wizzyjs/README.md

 # wizzyjs
-Wizzy is a javascript lib for building comprehensive, wizard-like user journeys.
+Wizzy is a javascript library for building comprehensive, wizard-like user journeys.

+documentation coming soon